lindleyw/autonav/readme.txt

 Author URI: http://www.saltriversystems.com/
 Contributors: wlindley
 Donate link: http://www.saltriversystems.com/website/autonav/
-Tags: child, pages, posts, navigation, gallery, thumbnail, thumbnails, attachments Requires at least: 3.0
+Tags: child, pages, posts, navigation, gallery, thumbnail, thumbnails, attachments, subpage, taxonomy, custom post types, custom fields
+Requires at least: 3.0
-Tested up to: 3.2.1
+Tested up to: 3.3
 Stable tag: trunk

-Creates a list or tables of text/thumbnail links to the current page's children, attachments, posts by category/author/tag, or image directories.
+Creates customizable lists/tables of text/thumbnails/links to posts, pages, taxonomies, attachments, custom post types, and image directories.

 == Description ==

 Auto Graphics Site Navigation with Gallery

-This plugin simplifies the creation of graphically navigable Wordpress sites, creating a list or tables of pages, posts, and custom post types, selected in a variety of ways.
+This plugin simplifies the creation of graphically navigable Wordpress sites, creating a list or tables of pages, posts, taxonomies, and custom post types, selected in a variety of ways.
+Highly customizable output using a variety of optional user-defined filters.

   * Sites with nested pages can show a table of clickable thumbnails of child pages, with size of the tables, and the number of rows,